AviatrixSystems/terraform-provider-aviatrix/docs/index.md

 ### Optional
 * `skip_version_validation` - (Optional) Valid values: true, false.
 Default: false.
 If set to true, it skips checking whether current Terraform provider supports current Controller version.
 * `version` - (Optional) Specify Aviatrix provider release version number.
 If not specified, Terraform will automatically pull and source the latest release.
 For Terraform version 0.13+, do not use this attribute.
 Instead, set provider version using a `required_providers` block like in the example above.
+* `verify_ssl_certificate` - (Optional) Valid values: true, false.
+Default: false.
+If set to true, it verifies the SSL certificate of the controller.
+* `path_to_ca_certificate` - (Optional) Specify the path to the root CA certificate.
+Valid only when **verify_ssl_certificate** is true.
+The CA certificate is required when the controller is using a self-signed certificate.